 All unauthorized uses of the same card in a six-month period are consolidated into a single charge.
 This can result in either a misdemeanor or felony offense, depending on the amount of money, goods, services, or anything else of value obtained with that card.

 Brooksville Debit Card and Credit Card Fraud Lawyer

 You will want to immediately seek legal representation if you have been charged with credit card fraud.
-Ashley M. Aulls, P.A. defends clients against criminal charges in Brooksville and other nearby communities like Spring Hill, Weeki Wachee, and Homosassa Springs.
+The Law Office of Ashley Aulls, P.A. defends clients against criminal charges in Brooksville and other nearby communities like Spring Hill, Weeki Wachee, and Homosassa Springs.

 For your initial consultation to review your case contact criminal defense attorney Ashley Aulls at (352) 593-4115 or send a message online.
 He helps individuals obtain the most favorable outcome possible when facing allegations of credit card fraud.

 Hernando County Credit Card and Debit Card Fraud Information Center

 - Florida Credit Card and Debit Card Fraud Charges